Tarikcn/weather-app/README.md

 ## Description

-Server APIs allow developers to access their data and functionality by making requests with specific parameters to a URL.
-Developers are often tasked with retrieving data from another application's API and using it in the context of their own.
-Your challenge is to build a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS, the app will have access to Server APIs and retrieve weather data by using the [5 Day Weather Forecast](https://openweathermap.org/forecast5) to retrieve weather data for cities.
+Weather app dashboard that will run in the browser and feature dynamically updated HTML and CSS, the app will have access to Server APIs and retrieve weather data by using the [5 Day Weather Forecast](https://openweathermap.org/forecast5) to retrieve weather data for cities.
 We will use `localStorage` to store any persistent data.

 ## Technologies Used